Kay Warren owns and practices at Carolina Neuromuscular Therapy in North Carolina.

 Plantar fasciitis is characterized by pain on the plantar surface (bottom) of the foot.
 It is usually worse first thing in the morning on getting out of bed, and after prolonged periods of sitting.

-Causes of plantar fasciitis include prior ankle sprains, inadequate arch support, high body mass index, and prolonged periods of standing or weight bearing.
+Causes of plantar fasciitis include prior ankle sprains, inadequate arch support, and prolonged periods of standing or weight bearing.

-There are several considerations to working with plantar fasciitis.
+There are several other considerations to working with plantar fasciitis.

 When working on the plantar surface (bottom) of the foot, deep strokes should go towards the heel.
 The plantar fascia has a small attachment at the front of the calcaneus and a very broad attachment at the front of the foot.
 If you do deep strokes away from the heel you create tension on this narrow attachment and can cause irritation and inflammation.